Doctor of Philosophy

 Continuous Enrollment

 A student admitted to a doctoral program must register each fall and spring semester for a minimum of 1 graduate unit, from original matriculation until all course and dissertation requirements (including submission of the dissertation to the Graduate College) are met.
 A semester in which a student is enrolled for course credit will be counted toward continuous enrollment.
-Non-credit courses, audited courses or courses from which the student withdraws do not count toward the determination of continuous enrollment.
+Non-credit courses, audited courses or courses from which the student drops do not count toward the determination of continuous enrollment.

 Students receiving funding, such as assistantships, fellowships, loans, grants, scholarships or traineeships, may be required by their funding source to register for more than 1 unit to meet the full-time status requirement.
 Similarly, international students may have different requirements to maintain their visa status.
 All students should check with their program advisor regarding such requirements to ensure that they remain qualified for funding and/or their visa.